 Stages of mitosis:

-2) The chromosomes are arranged along the equator of the cell on the spindle: a structure which aids cell division (see diagram below).
+2) The chromosomes are arranged along the equator of the cell on the spindle: the spindle is a thread that pulls on the chromosomes.

 3) The spindles literally rip the chromosomes in two, pull each half of a chromosome to the side where it will make a new cell.

 4) Now that the chromosomes are far apart, the nucleus reforms on each side and then the cell splits up to make two new identical cells.

 Note: It is important to remember that the two new cells that are produced are identical.
 They have the same chromosomes in them so they will be doing the same job.